NativeScript/docs-v7/getting-started.md

 ![login 8](img/cli-getting-started/chapter4/ios/1.png)
 ![login 8](img/cli-getting-started/chapter4/android/1.png)

-With that, the login page is now completely functional!
+With that, the login page is now completely functional.
 Now that you have user management working in your NativeScript app, let's move onto the page that users will use to manage their grocery list.
 To do that, you need a module that shows items in a list, which is exactly what the ListView module does.

-> **Tip**: From this point forward in the guide you'll have to login a lot, so you may find it helpful to hardcode your credentials in the app during development.
-The easiest way to do that is pass an email address and password to the `UserViewModel()` constructor, for example:
+> **TIP**: From this point forward in the guide you'll have to log in a lot, so you may find it helpful to hardcode your credentials in the app during development.
+The easiest way to do that is to pass an email address and password to the `UserViewModel()` constructor, for example:

 > ``` JavaScript
 > var user = new UserViewModel({